Getting Started

 As I shared early screen shots and testing results with some of my other photo nerd friends, I was asked quite often if I would ever consider making this into a desktop app that others could use.

 So sure, why not?
-I set out to make this an app to help film photographers determine the effective ISO of their specific film and development processes through Zone System testing methodology, and I've since started on the base of a larger goal: a complete suite of tools for the modern film heads.
+I set out to make this an app to help film photographers log and chart the effective ISO of their specific film and development processes through Zone System testing methodology, and I've since started on the base of a larger goal: a complete suite of tools for the modern film heads.

 So this is the point where you might be asking yourself: "Will the zone system make me a better photographer?"